spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/marketplace/stripe-third-party-integration/configure-merchant-transfers-for-stripe.md

 By default, there're several options to trigger transfers in OMS.
 The simplest solution is to set a state-machine-timeout for the `MerchantPayoutCommandByOrderPlugin` command.
 This triggers the command after the timeout is reached.
 You can also define your own conditions and triggers for the command.

-With more sophisticated requirements, like transferring money to merchants on the last Firday of every month, you can set up a cronjob that triggers the event for the transition.
+With more sophisticated requirements, like transferring money to merchants on the last Friday of every month, you can set up a cronjob that triggers the event for the transition.

+## Commission Calculation

+The amount that has to be paid out to the merchants is calculated based on the commission that is set up in the Back Office.
+The commission is calculated when the order is moved to the **payment captured** state.
+The commission calculation is based on your project settings.

+See [Marketplace Merchant Commission feature overview](/docs/pbc/all/merchant-management/{{page.version}}/marketplace-merchant-commission-feature.html) for details on how to configure.

 ## Next step